jethrodaniel/msh/readme.md

   - restricted subset of sh/bash
 - Be simple
 - Be lightweight
-  - packaged as a single binary
+  - packaged as a single binary via MRuby
 - Be self-documenting

-## Installation
+## installation

 Msh is both a CRuby gem and a MRuby mgem.